 The word depressed is a common everyday word.
 People might say "I'm depressed" when in fact they mean "I'm fed up because I've had a row, or failed an exam, or lost my job", etc. These ups and downs of life are common and normal.
 Most people recover quite quickly.
 With true depression, you have a low mood and other symptoms each day for at least two weeks.
 Symptoms can also become severe enough to interfere with normal day-to-day activities.

 Who gets depression?

-About 2 in 3 adults have depression at some time in their life.
+About 5 in 100 adults have depression every year.
 Sometimes it is mild or lasts just a few weeks.
 However, an episode of depression serious enough to require treatment occurs in about 1 in 4 women and 1 in 10 men at some point in their lives.
 Some people have two or more episodes of depression at various times in their life.

 What are the symptoms of depression?

 Many people know when they are depressed.
 However, some people do not realise when they are depressed.
 They may know that they are not right and are not functioning well but don't know why.
 Some people think that they have a physical illness - for example, if they lose weight.

 There is a set of symptoms that are associated with depression and help to clarify the diagnosis.
 These are:

 - Persistent sadness or low mood.
 This may be with or without weepiness.

 - Marked loss of interest or pleasure in activities, even for activities that you normally enjoy.